-The ground wire for the solenoid has one wire 7 inches long and two wires 11 inches long.
+The ground wire for the solenoids has one wire 7 inches long and two wires 11 inches long.
 There is a 1/4 inch ring terminal on the common end and three spade receptacles on the remaining ends.

-NOTE: To prevent corrosion lightly coat all electrical connections, ring and spade terminals with dielectric grease prior to assembly.
+NOTE: To prevent corrosion apply a light coat of dielectric grease to all electrical connections including ring and spade terminals.